c-toolbox/C-Play/docs/guides/remote/ui.md

 # C-Play iPad Control Interface

-This UI, currently used in the Visualization Center C, is an example on how C-Play can be used with a remote UI.
-This exact one is specific to this site, but feel free to utilize a generic one, that can be found [here](https://github.com/c-toolbox/C-Play/tree/master/help/http_server).
+This UI, currently used in the Visualization Center C, is an example of how C-Play can be used with a remote UI.
+This exact one is specific to this site, but feel free to use the generic one that can be found [here](https://github.com/c-toolbox/C-Play/tree/master/help/http_server).

 ### Guide to this "C-Play Dome Control" UI